Karthikkumarjain/webdriverio.uitestautomation/README.md

-npx wdio --spec test/specs/home.js to have report: npx allure generate allure-results  && npx allure open to run on
+npx wdio --spec test/specs/home.js to have report: npx allure generate allure-results  && npx allure open to run on browserstack uncomment servcies which has browser stack and provide the below details on runtime and execute on brwoserstack BROWSERSTACK_USERNAME= BROWSERSTACK_ACCESS_KEY= npx wdio
-BROWSERSTACK_USERNAME=karthikkumarb_nKuAyW BROWSERSTACK_ACCESS_KEY=RpN36jiCuJvFpj2mRw7i npx wdio

 #install
 lint-https://www.npmjs.com/package/eslint-plugin-wdio